 In the past, many medical treatments involved what some have termed a “one-size-fits-all” approach.
-Without a more personalized strategy, patients rarely felt they were in charge of their own health.
+As a result, patients rarely felt they were in charge of their health without a more personalized strategy.
 Wearable devices now provide a decidedly hands-on approach.
 This allows individuals to feel more in control, and as a result, they are likely to take a proactive stance.
 This is important when dealing with chronic conditions such as diabetes and obesity.

 Let us also remember that targeted medical monitoring solutions can often help to lower insurance premiums over time.
-This is because companies which see that patients care about their well-being are more likely to offer lower rates.
-This is why such devices are now being offered to individuals considered to be at a higher risk of developing specific conditions.
+This is because companies that see patients care about their well-being are more likely to offer lower rates.
+In addition, such devices are now offered to individuals at a higher risk of developing specific conditions.

 A Bright and Innovative Digital Future